frankwangzheng/MyBlog/_posts/2017-01-01-A-Guide-on-OpenCV-Installation-in-Ubuntu-LTS.md

 cd build
 ```

-Then invoke cmake-gui by typing "cmake-gui" in terminal to generate makefile, then do:
+Then invoke cmake-gui by typing "cmake-gui" in terminal.
+It is a convenient way to generate makefile, then do:

 ```
 make -j $(nproc)
 sudo make install
 ```

+Note that if using NVIDIA GPU card, the `CUDA_ARCH_PTX` should match the card's CUDA Capability.

+### Step 5: Error Debug

 #### Error 1: Cmake cannot find python libraries(Ubuntu 14.04)
 Cmake 2.8.* will invoke this error.
 Upgrade the cmake using this [ppa](http://askubuntu.com/questions/610291/how-to-install-cmake-3-2-on-ubuntu-14-04).